 In reality, Jesse was right; Walt did cause Brock's illness as a way to turn Jesse against Gus.
 But ricin never caused the poisoning was later confirmed.

 Brock was poisoned by Walter white through a plant, Lily of the Valley.

 Brock, nonetheless, survived the illness and made a full recovery.
 Walt later would meet Brock at a dinner gathering where he seemed exceptionally uneasy around the young boy.
-His actions have clearly caused a lot of guilt for how he used a child's health to manipulate Jesse.
+His actions have caused a lot of guilt.
+Walt used a child's health to manipulate Jesse.

 Many viewers even consider Brock's poisoning as the moment when Walter White turned into an undeniable villain in the series.
-Jesse, in the end, put the puzzle pieces together and figured out that Walt was responsible all along, causing a colossal measure of unrest between the two men.
+Jesse, in the end, pieced the puzzle together and figured out that Walt was responsible all along, causing a colossal measure of unrest between the two men.

-After Andrea was murdered by 'Todd' as a form of punishment from Jesse's failed escape, it's not comprehended as to what happened to Brock.
-It's assumed he was taken in by his grandmother.
+After Andrea was murdered by 'Todd' as a form of punishment for Jesse's failed escape, the show never explained what happened to Brock.
+Fans of the Break Bad assumed Brock was taken in by his grandmother.